-

 Ellen MacArthur

-Sailor who completed solo circumnavigation race, the Vendée Globe, then broke the non-stop solo world record
+Sailor who completed solo circumnavigation race, the Vendée Globe, then

 -